-For students who withdraw from the institution, the amount of a student's tuition and fees will be refunded 100% during the first calendar week of the term.
-(Please refer to Refunds for specific payment information).
+For students who withdraw from the institution, the amount of a student's tuition and fees will be refunded 100% during the first seven days of the term.
 Beginning with the eighth calendar day of the term, tuition refunds will be recalculated on a prorated basis.
 The proration is determined by dividing the number of calendar days completed in the term by the total number of calendar days in the term.
-Room and board charges will be refunded on a prorated basis beginning with the first day of the term.
+Room and meal charges will be refunded on a prorated basis beginning with the first day of the term.
 No refund is made after 60% of the term has passed.
 If the applicable date falls on a weekend, the prior Friday's date will be used.
 Credit balances are returned to the student via direct deposit within 14 calendar days.

 Federal Aid Refund Policy:

 For students who withdraw or stop attending classes before completing 60% of the term, a portion of the total federal aid received, excluding work study, will need to be returned to the department of education.
 The amount which must be returned is determined by the Federal Formula for Return of Title IV Funds (Section 484B of the Higher Education Act).
-The amount to be returned is determined by dividing the number of calendar days completed in the term by the total number of days in the term.
+The amount to be returned is determined by dividing the number of calendar days completed in the term by the total number of calendar days in the term.
 The order of return of funds as prescribed by the Department of Education regulations as follows: Federal Unsubsidized Loan, Federal Subsidized Loan, Federal Perkins Loan, Federal Direct Parent PLUS Loan.
 Federal Pell Grant, Federal SEOG Grant.

-The responsibility of returning unearned Title IV aid is shared between the College and the student.
+The responsibility of returning unearned Title IV aid is shared between the University and the student.
 Federal aid that has been disbursed to a student's account may need to be returned to the federal programs.
 In addition, a student who receives a cash disbursement of federal aid may need to repay all or a portion of that aid, as specified by law.
 If the amount of federal aid disbursed is less than the amount of federal aid that could have been disbursed, the student may be entitled to a late disbursement of federal aid.
 Detailed information, including Consumer Information, regarding treatment of Title IV aid when a student withdraws can be found here.